dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 ffffffff80057000-ffffffff8006b000 0000000000014000 -rw
 ```

 Where every line describes a single virtual memory mapping.
-The fields are (ordered left to right): base address, limit, size and the three common flags (user, read, write).
+The fields are (ordered left to right): base `address`, `limit`, `size` and the three common flags (user, read, write).

 The other command, `info tlb`, shows the state of the translation lookaside buffer.
 In qemu this is shown as individual address translations, and can be quite verbose.
 An example of what the output might look like is shown below: